OPTIMAIX/RAN_NDT/README.md

 DESCRIPTION OF THE MAIN SCRIPTS

 This RAN NDT simulates a urban scenario where a number of base stations are deployed providing service to different User Equipments (UE).
+It is implemented in Matlab.
 The main scripts and functions included in the code are:

 - create_scenario.m: This script allows creating a scenario with a given number of buildings, streets, etc. Normally, this only needs to be executed once and it creates a file “ScenarioBuildings.mat” to be used in the different simulations.